lucyawrey/project_comet/client/README.md

 ```

 ## To do
+- [ ] Move Bevy Client to webworker.
 - [ ] Persist SQLite database
 - [ ] Download initial SQLite database
 - [ ] Load content + assets from SQLite database